 Plants Commended for Benefiting Local Communities, Global Environment

-SKOKIE, Ill.— Six cement plants received special recognition for their commitment to improving the environment and their communities at the 14th Annual Cement Industry Environment and Energy Awards, presented by the Portland Cement Association (PCA) and Cement Americas magazine at PCA's recent Fall Meeting in Chicago.
+SKOKIE, Ill.—Five cement plants received special recognition for their commitment to improving the environment and their communities at the 12th Annual Cement Industry Environment and Energy Awards, presented by the Portland Cement Association (PCA) and Cement Americas magazine at PCA's Spring Meeting in Chicago, April 29, 2013.

 The awards honor individual cement facilities that exemplify the spirit of continuous environmental improvement and support this spirit with action.
 These plants went beyond government regulations and local laws to ensure that their processes and policies contributed to making their communities better places to live and work.

-“Although it is one of the most highly regulated industry sectors in the North America, cement companies are consistently challenging manufacturing policies and procedures and are on the forefront of new technologies to make their plants more energy efficient and to become better stewards of the land and resources,” said Cary Cohrs, chairman of the PCA Board of Directors.
+“Although it is one of the most highly regulated industry sectors in the North America, cement companies are consistently challenging manufacturing policies and procedures and are on the forefront of new technologies to make their plants more energy efficient and to become better stewards of the land and resources,” said Greg Scott, PCA president and CEO.
 “Making a quality product is not enough.
 These and other cement companies take extra steps to ensure their communities are excellent places to work, live and learn.”

-Six categories recognized plants throughout the United States (listed by category, company and plant location):
+Six categories recognized plants throughout North America (listed by category, company and plant location):

-- Overall Environmental Excellence: Titan America LLC, Roanoke Cement Company, Troutville, Virginia
+- Outreach: Titan America LLC/Roanoke Cement Company, Troutville, Va.

-- Innovation: Lafarge North America Inc., Paulding, Ohio
+- Environmental Performance: Lafarge North America Inc., Bath, Ontario

 Overall Environmental Excellence